Stay up to date with the latest NIHC news.

 At the National Industrial Hemp Council (NIHC), we are committed to upholding the highest standards of quality and safety for the hemp industry.
 That’s why we partnered with the American Association for Laboratory Accreditation (A2LA) to launch the NIHC Verify program – a joint recognition accreditation initiative for hemp testing laboratories.

-It is imperative that Congress and the Federal government take decisive action to establish a universal standard for testing and verification.
+It is imperative that Congress takes decisive action to establish a universal standard for testing and verification as part of the Farm Bill now being addressed in Congress.
 The NIHC Verify program covers essential testing categories such as Pesticides, Heavy Metals, Potency, Microbiology, and Residual Solvents Analysis.

 Use the form to tell Congress to establish a universal standard for testing and verification with NIHC Verify.